mirthhe/portrobbo/README.md

 save_csv_rds(covid19_2020, "covid19_2020")
 ```

-## graph_jitter and graph_cap
+## graph_jitter

 With the data inspected, extracted and saved, graphs can be made.
 The
 ggplot2 package contains all the necessary functions to make a graph.
 It’s functions have a lot of different input options for a lot of
 different graphs.
 This means the code for a simple graph can become
 quite long.
-This is where graph_jitter() and graph_cap() come in.
-The
+This is where graph_jitter() comes in.
+The ggplot2 function
-ggplot2 function position_jitter() uses multiple inputs to create a
+position_jitter() uses multiple inputs to create a slight jitter to the
-slight jitter to the datapoints.
-This is useful when data overlap makes
+datapoints.
+This is useful when data overlap makes the graph hard to
-the graph hard to read.
-The graph_jitter() function simplifies this
+read.
+The graph_jitter() function simplifies this function by only
-function by only needing one input which will work for both the height
+needing one input which will work for both the height and width of the
-and width of the jitter.
-It also sets the see so keep jitter consistent
+jitter.
+It also sets the seed to keep jitter consistent throughout the
-throughout the analysis.

-The graph_cap() function was made using the str_wrap() function from the
-stringr package.
-When writing a caption in a ggplot2 graph, it doesn’t
-automatically cut off at the width of the graph.
-With graph_cap() the
-caption will automatically be cut and moved to the next line at 80
-characters.
-This way the caption always fits in the graph.
-In the
-following code chunk both graph_jitter() and graph_cap() are shown.
+analysis.
+In the following code chunk the use of graph_jitter() is
+shown.

 ``` r
 covid19_2020 %>% ggplot(aes(x = dateRep, y = deaths)) +